zainsadaqat/bash-shell/README.md

 - `rm`: Remove files or directories
 - `rmdir`: Remove empty directories
 - `mv`: Move or rename files

-- `cp`: Copy files and directories
+#### `cp`: Copy files and directories

+The cp command is used to copy files and directories from one location to another

+It's like making a duplicate of your file or folder.

 #### `cat`: Concatenate and display file content

 The cat command is used to show the content of files in the terminal.